Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Introduction

-\textbf{Group-based prediction selection}: Group-based prediction selection exploits the feature of RE-to-NLI adaptation in that each relation instance is converted into premises paired with $m$ class-indicative hypotheses.
-When evaluating cases where the model predicts multiple ``entail'' labels for a single instance, we can select the most confident ``entail'' prediction and ignore other predictions.
-The model can naturally abstain from predicting a class by simply predicting ``neutral'' for any instance.
-Experimental results demonstrate that this group-based prediction selection method leads to additional performance gains.
+\textbf{Group-based prediction selection}: Group-based prediction selection exploits the feature of RE-to-NLI adaptation in that each relation instance is converted into a group of premise-hypothesis pairs where each hypothesis verbalizes a relation class in the dataset.
+When evaluating cases where the model predicts multiple ``entail'' labels within a single group, we can select the most confident ``entail'' prediction and ignore other predictions.
+Our results demonstrate that this group-based prediction selection method leads to additional gains.

-\our as an RE-to-NLI adaptation method is technically domain agnostic; however, it is particularly well-suited for biomedical relation extraction where associations often have opposing classes such as ``positively correlated'' and ``negatively correlated'' \cite{biored} or ``agonist'' and ``antagonist'' \cite{Taboureau2010ChemProtAD} enabling a rich meta-class analysis.
-We also find that associations in biomedical RE are often type-dependent compared to general domain RE, making the feasible hypothesis filter more effective at trimming the set of feasible hypotheses.
-Still, we extend our evaluations beyond the biomedical domain to determine how \our fares on general domain relation extraction datasets.
+\our as an RE-to-NLI adaptation method is technically domain agnostic; however, it is particularly well-suited for biomedical RE where associations often have opposing classes such as ``positively correlated'' and ``negatively correlated'' \cite{biored} or ``agonist'' and ``antagonist'' \cite{Taboureau2010ChemProtAD} enabling a rich MCA.
+We also find that associations in biomedical RE are often type-dependent compared to general domain RE, making the feasible hypothesis filter more effective at trimming infeasible hypotheses.
+Still, we extend our evaluations beyond the biomedical domain to determine how \our fares on general domain RE datasets.
 Notably, we observe improvements in both domains, reinforcing the effectiveness and versatility of \our.

-We summarize the main contributions of this work as the following: \begin{itemize}[nosep,leftmargin=*] \item We introduce a novel RE-to-NLI adaptation method, \our, and showcase its robustness and versatility in relation extraction datasets from general and biomedical domains. \item Through ablation experiments, we illustrate the effectiveness of components of \our. \item We openly provide all code, experimental settings, and datasets used to substantiate the claims made in this paper.\footnote{\url{https://github.com/coming_soon}}
+We summarize the main contributions of this work as the following: \begin{itemize}[nosep,leftmargin=*] \item We introduce a novel RE-to-NLI adaptation method, \our, and showcase its robustness and versatility in RE datasets from general and biomedical domains. \item We illustrate through ablation experiments the effectiveness of components of \our. \item We openly provide all code, experimental settings, and datasets used to substantiate the claims made in this paper.\footnote{\url{https://github.com/wphogan/metaentail-re}} \end{itemize}